Welcome to Plantar Fasciitis Online

 Cortisone injections

-For over 20 years, in specialist clinics we successfully treated the source of over 10,000 cases of mild, acute and chronic Plantar fasciitis.
+Over 20 years in four specialist Clinics in Sydney, Melbourne and Brisbane, we successfully treated 10,000+ cases of mild, acute and chronic Plantar fasciitis.

-Instead of lifting the arch, the Kraedl ICD insoles control excessive inward rolling motion reducing tension and strain on the Plantar Fascia and allowing it to heal.
-Control is achieved with a unique parabolic curve on the inner side of the heel cup.
+Instead of lifting the arch, Kraedl insoles restrict the excessive inward rolling motion, reducing tension and strain on the Plantar Fascia and allowing it to repair.